lkashl/WTH/readme.md

-# App title
+# WTH: Whats Technically Happening

+### A NodeJS resource monitoring utility in the terminal

+## Important note
-## THIS UTILITY IS EXTREMELY EARLY ON IN DEVLOPMENT AND SHOULD ONLY BE USED FOR PLAY UNTIL A PROPER RELEASE IS ISSUED
+#### THIS UTILITY IS EXTREMELY EARLY ON IN DEVLOPMENT AND SHOULD ONLY BE USED FOR PLAY UNTIL A PROPER RELEASE IS ISSUED

-## DO NOT USE IN A PRODUCTION ENVIRONMENT, SERIOUSLY!!
+#### DO NOT USE IN A PRODUCTION ENVIRONMENT, SERIOUSLY!!

 ## Description